maurobalbi/glas/editor/code/README.md

 ### Disclaimer
-Glas is a pet-project of mine and expected to be eventually surpassed in terms of scope and features by the official Gleam-LSP.
-Bug reports are very welcome, but for feature-requests and other contributions please refer to the official [gleam-repo](https://github.com/gleam-lang/gleam) instead.
+Glas is a pet project of mine and is expected to be surpassed in terms of scope and features by the official Gleam-LSP in due time.
+Bug reports are much appreciated, but for feature requests and contributions please refer to the official [Gleam reposository](https://github.com/gleam-lang/gleam) instead.

 # glas: Gleam Language Server